backupbrew/switchbrew/GPU Commands Basics.md

 reserved using
 [NVGPU\_AS\_IOCTL\_ALLOC\_SPACE](NV%20services#NVGPU%20AS%20IOCTL%20ALLOC%20SPACE.md##NVGPU_AS_IOCTL_ALLOC_SPACE "wikilink").

-The above process is used to map all data that needs to be sent to the GPU, like Textures, Command Lists (a.k.a.
+The above process is used to map all data that will be used by the GPU, like Textures, Command Lists (a.k.a.
 Push Buffers), Vertex/Index buffers and Shaders.
 They usually have their own mapping, but Command Lists can share the same mapping.

 ## Commands Submission